ajdev-1/smart-home-replenishment-system/addOrg3/README.md

+This is the initial Hyperledger Fabric README.md from the [fabric-samples](https://github.com/hyperledger/fabric-samples/tree/release-2.2) repository.
+It explains how to use this script to add another org to the test network.
+In this project this script is used to add the third organisation (second manufacturer) to the test network.

 ## Adding Org3 to the test network

 You can use the `addOrg3.sh` script to add another organization to the Fabric test network.
 The `addOrg3.sh` script generates the Org3 crypto material, creates an Org3 organization definition, and adds Org3 to a channel on the test network.